apguerreiro/HVC/README.md

 This software implements algorithms for the hypervolume indicator and for all contributions computation in 3 and 4 dimensions, as well as for the decremental greedy approximation to the Hypervolume Subset Selection Problem (HSSP) in three dimensions.

 **NOTE**
-This is a(n incomplete) beta version of the implementation of the algorithms proposed in [[1] [TR]].
-The code is being prepared for release and thus, some features are not yet available and will be added later.
-These unavailable features are regarding the efficient update of contributions in 3 dimensions (used by HVC4D-U, for example) which is faster than the full recomputation (which is already available in this software) although the time complexity is the same.
-The missing features will be added soon.
+This is a beta version of the implementation of the algorithms proposed in [[1] [TR]].
+The code is being prepared for release.
+This software version already includes an interface ('check hvc-class.c') for a data structure that allows the integration of this code so that it can be used interactively, where points can be added/removed as needed and where the user has control regarding whether the contributions should be updated immediately or only after adding/removing several points (a detailed explanation on how to use such data structure will be added in the future.
+For now, check 'examples.c' that already contains a few examples, where some of them were used in the experiments in the paper).

 License
 --------